Allison Academy School (North Miami Beach, Florida)

-Allison Academy School is a private, non-denominational, co-ed private Middle and High School (grades 6-12) in North Miami Beach, Florida, United States.
-It is located 5 miles north of downtown Miami.
+Allison Academy School is a private, non-denominational, co-ed private middle and high school (grades 6-12) in North Miami Beach, Florida, United States.
+It is located 5 mi north of Downtown Miami.

 History

-Dr. Sarah Allison founded Allison Academy as an independent private school in 1983.
+Sarah Allison founded Allison Academy as an independent private school in 1983.
 The school evolved from the Reading, Math, and Learning Center started by Dr. Allison in 1970, to meet student needs and parental demands for a full-time program offering an intensive developmental and enrichment curriculum.
 Prior to founding Allison Academy, Dr. Allison served as a consultant to private schools and has taught in public schools in Gadsden and Broward Counties.
 She is a member of the Board of the Association of Independent Schools of Florida where she has held offices and is a Director Emerita.

 Curriculum

 Most courses are offered at two levels, some including Honors and Advanced Placement.
 Students are placed in courses that best suit their background and ability, and it is not unusual for students to have an academic schedule that includes courses from different levels.

 As for graduation requirements, 24 academic credits plus physical education are required, although 28 credits are recommended.